uci-cbcl/tree-hmm/README.md

 `split` phase.
 You may specify where that file is located via `--start_positions`.
 If you don't want to split your data beyond by-chromosome, I can modify this step accordingly.
 Again, please raise an issue on Github if you're interested.

+Finally, you may want to check out pybedtools or Galaxy to do downstream analysis.